johnzhang320/microservice-master-docker/README.md

 ## Code Integrated testing

 ### 1. Five services have been registered in eureka server, http:/localhost:8761

-  in Server,  @EnableEurekaServer and avoid itself as Eureka Client, server.port=8761
+    In Server,  @EnableEurekaServer and avoid itself as Eureka Client, server.port=8761

   in Clients, @EnableEurekaClient and reqister eureka.client.serviceUrl.default-zone=http://localhost:8761/eureka in application.yml